resync/resync-simulator/README.md

 See the examples in the /config directory for further details.

-## How to implement custom inventories, change memories, publishers, etc..
+## How to implement custom inventories, change memories, publishers, etc.

 Implement your code, encapsulated in python objects, directly in the following files: